MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/jea/security-considerations.md

 In both cases, you may assign the virtual account to specific security groups, especially when the task can be done without local or domain administrator privileges.
 If you already have a security group defined for your administrators, grant the virtual account membership to that group.
-Group membership for Virtual accounts is limited to local security groups on workstation and member servers.
+Group membership for virtual accounts is limited to local security groups on workstation and member servers.
 On domain controllers, virtual accounts must be members of domain security groups.
 Once the virtual account has been added to one or more security groups, it no longer belongs to the default groups (local or domain administrators).